We Love Doodles

 4. Bramblyhedge Corgis

-All their Corgis have OFA and CERF health tests are carried out for both parents and puppies.
+All their Corgis have OFA and CERF health testing completed, puppies and adults alike.
 For this AKC-approved breeder, raising Corgis is a thing of passion and they leave no stone unturned to make sure buyers get only the best of the breed.
 If you’re willing to travel a short distance outside of Illinois, you should consider this breeder!

 Bramblyhedge Corgis Details